Structural Modelling: Selected Topics in Modelling of Structural Components

 - Understand the finite element modelling of some selected structural components

-- Understand the behavior and modelling of different floor systems and diaphragms effect
+- Understand the behaviour and modelling of different concrete floor systems and the diaphragms effect

 - Identify the effect of modelling techniques on the response of structures

-Sophisticated three-dimensional modelling, that truly simulates different types of buildings, requires engineers to understand the complex behavior of different lateral load structural systems and structural modelling using basic knowledge of Finite Element Method.
 This webinar series provides an opportunity to learn the principles and techniques of structural modelling of different types of structures under lateral loads such as wind and seismic.
-The concepts and theories are explained thoroughly with conceptual examples, with no full numerical example due to the time restrain.
+The concepts and theories are explained thoroughly with conceptual examples, with no full numerical example due to time restraints.